ES-1085/f2025-ds1-project-ajj-project/memo/memo.md

 <img src="memo_files/figure-gfm/region-gdp-distribution-1.png" alt="Boxplot showing the distribution of annual GDP growth from 2021 to 2024 across World Bank regions.
 South Asia (represented by India) has the highest median growth but high variability.
 Emerging markets in East Asia and Latin America show wider ranges of growth, while North America and Europe &amp; Central Asia show tighter distributions, indicating more stable but moderate recovery."  />

-#### Additional information and description for each plot:\*\*
+### Methods:

+This project analyzes post-COVID economic recovery using three datasets: annual real GDP growth for OECD and non-OECD countries, annual GDP per capita from 2010–2024, and a dataset containing pre and post-pandemic GDP values.
+These datasets were collected from reputable public sources including the OECD Data Explorer, Our World in Data, and peer reviewed economic research.

+After importing the data, minor formatting issues were resolved by stripping non-data symbols from country labels and converting all year columns into numeric values.
+The GDP growth dataset was reshaped into long format using `pivot_longer()`, allowing for multiyear comparisons and time-series visualizations.
+Missing numeric values were standardized by replacing them with zeros where appropriate.

+To differentiate economic contexts, each country was classified as either OECD or non-OECD using the countrycode package.
+A measure of post-pandemic recovery was constructed using each country’s average GDP growth from 2021–2024, a period chosen to capture the rebound after the initial shock.
+These averages were used to categorize countries into three groups: booming (strong recovery), recovering (moderate recovery), and struggling (weak or negative recovery).
+GDP per capita data were similarly reshaped to analyze trends in income-adjusted economic well-being.
+All visualizations were created in R using`ggplot2`, with careful attention to consistency in color, labeling, and scale choices.
+File paths were managed using the here package to ensure reproducibility.

-For step 2, the dataset originally had years (2018–2024) as columns, which makes it wide. pivot_longer() converts it into a tidy long format with Year and GDP_Growth columns, making it easier to plot over time.
+Moreover, for step 2, the dataset originally had years (2018–2024) as columns, which makes it wide. `pivot_longer()` converts it into a tidy long format with Year and GDP_Growth columns, making it easier to plot over time.
+Next, on step 3, it calculates each country’s average GDP growth from 2021–2024 to summarize its overall post-pandemic recovery.
+Using these averages, we classify countries into recovery groups (e.g., “Recovering” or “Booming”).
+This categorization helps simplify year-to-year volatility and makes it easier to compare how quickly different economies rebounded after COVID-19.

 #### Final plot Description: